Magnus-KF/clauding/slides.md

 Struggles with css and such.
 Which makes some sense.
 Can also forget about tailwind etc

-It tried and failed to fix the visual errors at the end of the timeline.
+It tried and failed to fix the literal edge-cases at the end of the timeline.
 But works surprisingly well using these relativly niche tools

 💸💸💸
 ![alt text](/image-1.png)

+No windows support at the moment

+---
+layout: timeline
+currentDate: '2025-03-17'
+---
+## Cons cont
+I wouldn't have bothered to learn Vue, just to make a slideshow

+But this is how you learn new things, by just making stuff

+I know Vue at about the same level as before

 ---